jsievers/tycho-demo/exercises/Exercise_05_Add_Product/tychodemo.parent/README.txt

 - In the tychodemo.repository project root folder, create a new .product file:
   - File > New >  Product Configuration
   - File name: "tychodemo.product"
-  - Choose "Use a launch configuration" and select the launch configuration from the previous step
+  - Choose "Use a launch configuration" and select the launch configuration from Exercise 1.
     Note: this will make sure the bundle start levels of the product are configured correctly.
+    Otherwise the built product will fail to start.
     The start levels in the .product file in this example should be:

     <configurations>